greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 The following inheritance rules apply to the storage model of a partitioned table:

-- Altering the storage model at the partition root changes the storage model for all existing children and all future children
+- Altering the storage model at the partition root changes the storage model for all existing children and all future children.

-- Altering the storage model at the partition root with the `ONLY` keyword changes the storage model for all future children only
+- Altering the storage model at the partition root with the `ONLY` keyword changes the storage model only for all future children.

 - Altering the storage model at a leaf changes the storage model only for that leaf.